-This weekend, in Bristol, Bespoked happened.
+This weekend, visit web in Bristol, more about Bespoked happened.

-The UK handmade bicycles show: a great confirmation that bicycles, the people who make them and those who ride them are awesome.
+The UK handmade bicycles show: a great confirmation that bicycles, generic the people who make them and those who ride them are awesome.
 And for me a great opportunity to look back on the 10 days spent learning how to build frames at Bicycle Academy earlier this month.

 It takes quite a few different skills and knowledge to design and build a bespoke steel bicycle.
 It’s not just the brazing, it’s also the structure, the choice of tubes, the visual proportions, the fit, the mitering, etc. That crazy mixture of craft, mechanics and design attracts me like nothing else.